Help Us Stay Paywall-Free

 Susie Linfield

-Susie Linfield, director of the cultural reporting and criticism program at New York University, is author of The Cruel Radiance: Photography and Political Violence.
+Susie Linfield, former director of the Cultural Reporting and Criticism program at NYU, is author of The Cruel Radiance: Photography and Political Violence.

 Articles